FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Create a Grid.rst

 2. Select the Toggle Editing
-   icon from the QGIS Toolbar to activate the editor and then click the Add Feature button to create a polygon.
+   button from the QGIS Toolbar to activate the editor and then click the Add Polygon Feature button to create a polygon.

 .. image:: ../../img/Create-a-Grid/create004.png